Skip to Main Content

 When you are searching in a database for journal articles you can do so by using subject headings or keywords, the title, author, or journal name.

-TIP: To learn more about how to use a particular database, most databases will have online tutorials, usually in video format, to teach you how to get the best out of the resource.
+Tip: To learn more about how to use a particular database, most databases will have online tutorials, usually in video format, to teach you how to get the best out of the resource.

 Hotel Management & Business Databases